 SBIC outsources its IT work to a vendor who maintains the College's network for student use that provides access to campus computing facilities through a computer lab, including designated software support for e- mail, internet, library research, and standard applications for preparing course assignments.
 All uses of the campus network and online use must conform to SBIC's published technology use policies.
 A student agrees to adhere to technology policies whenever they connect or login to the SBIC network.
 SBIC reserves the right to disconnect users without warning to protect the integrity and/or usability of the College's network.
-Technology use policies are distributed through the Student Development & Services Office.
+Technology use policies are distributed through the Office of Student Services & Development.
 Southern Bible offer as a courtesy, Wi-Fi services in most areas of the campus.
-For access to the provided Wi-Fi connection, contact the Student Technology Services Coordinator or the Facility Manager.
+For access to the provided Wi-Fi connection, contact the or the Facility Manager.